 - Flossing daily helps improve bad breath by effectively removing food particles and bacteria that contribute to your bad breath.
 That makes flossing one of the easiest ways to prevent and banish bad breath.

-Keep these points in mind as part of your daily oral hygiene routine:
+Keep these points in mind as part of your daily oral hygiene routine and staying away from bad breath:

 - Keep your toothbrush fresh – Be sure to replace your toothbrush every 3-4 months